The intention of the first session was to explore how graphic novels and narratives can be involved in research and inform design.

 From the hospital perspective we explored how graphic narratives have been used in relation to medical narratives.
 For example we explored the work of Medikidz who use graphic narratives to explain illnesses to young audiences:

 We explored the idea of a superhero theme in relation to other styles that have taken a more raw approach to the portrayal of emotion.
-For example we heard from Richard Finn who is undertaking doctoral research into the portrayal of mental health in graphic novels.
-Examples he has been working with include:
+For example, Richard Finn who is undertaking doctoral research into the portrayal of mental health in graphic novels refers to graphic narratives such as:

 The Nao of Brown